ArneCL/BlogPosts/java-jersey-jetty-rest-gradle-tutorial-setup-quick.md

     </web-app>
     ' > src/main/webapp/WEB-INF/web.xml

 Now create that JerseyApplication file we referred to.
+(Specifying the JerseyApplication isn't strictly necessary, nor is registering Jackson for this setup, but if we're using JSON later on, it will be)

     echo "
     package com.example.YOURPROJECT;